SmallPlanet/colt/README.md

 <img align="center" src="meta/colt_logo.png" >

-# COLT - COmmand Line Translation
+# Colt - COmmand Line Translation
 Colt is a command line tool that allows a developer to automate strings translations for localization.
 It will parse your existing file(s), translate each string to your desired language, and save them into a new file.
 This can be a tool for developers who do not have the resources to hire a translator, yet want to make their apps more accessible.
 Or, for those simply curious at how their app would look in a different language.

 # Pre-Installation Instructions